 The Rhode Island Community Food Bank is a distribution warehouse for a network of member agencies.
 We provide food to local food pantries and meal sites which help individuals directly.

-To receive food assistance, click here to see a list of agencies in your area, organized by zipcode (PDF 82KB).
+, organized alphabetically by town/city.
 Always contact the agency before you visit to confirm hours of operation and find out what information you need to bring with you.

 Also, the United Way Rhode Island 2-1-1 hotline is open 24 hours a day, 7 days a week.
 They have information for thousands of programs, including a statewide listing of food assistance programs – even beyond the Food Bank’s Emergency Provider List.
 You may reach them free, by dialing 211 on any phone (note: there is usually a few second delay, so don’t hang up, someone will answer), or you may visit them online at www.211ri.org.